windvalley/gossh/README.md

 - Provide the subcommand `config` to help users generate configuration file in easy way.

-- Supports SSH Proxy, you can connect to the target hosts by specifying the ssh proxy server.
+- Supports SSH Proxy, it can connect to the target hosts by specifying the ssh proxy server.

 ## Installation